-The Family Law Clinic is a legal clinic staffed by Penn State Dickinson School of Law students, who provide legal services for clients in family law matters such as divorce, custody, support and protection from abuse, in the Court of Common Pleas of Centre County, Pennsylvania.
+The Family Law Clinic is a legal clinic staffed by Penn State Law students, who provide legal services for clients in family law matters such as divorce, custody, support and protection from abuse, in the Court of Common Pleas of Centre County, Pennsylvania.
 The law student Certified Legal Interns can work on every step of the litigation process, supervised by Penn State Law Professor Jill Engle, a licensed Pennsylvania attorney.

 How do students represent clients in the Family Law Clinic?

 Certified Legal Interns with the Penn State Family Law Clinic, under Professor Engle’s supervision, directly represent clients by:

 - Interviewing clients and developing case theories and strategies;

 - Advocating for clients in court at conferences and hearings;